morotsman/morotsman.github.io/_posts/2020-07-28-scalaz-kleisli.markdown

 This is the first post in a series of three(?) about Scalaz's Kleisli construction.

 This post will cover the basic usage of Kleisli.
-A yet to be written post will provide an extended example where we use Klesli to provide nice syntax for a small validation framework.
-Another yet to be written post will cover different operators that is defined on Kleisli.
+A yet to be written post will cover different operators that are defined on Kleisli.

 First a caveat: I'm not a seasoned Scalaz developer with years and years of experience.
 This post represents my current understanding of the topic.
 Feel free to drop me a mail if you have suggestions for improvements so I can learn more!